 If you manage to do this well enough you'll be trusted by the French Resistance movement with a coded message.
-If they do trust you, and if you can de-code the message, write immediately to the address given in the program.
+If they do trust you, and if you can de-code the message, write immediately to the address shown overleaf.
 The first person to break the code will be rewarded with a weekend in Paris.